nweber28/espn-fantasy-baseball-tools/README.md

 2. Navigate between different analysis pages using the sidebar
 3. Use the Pitcher Streaming page to find the best pitching matchups
 4. Use the Waiver Wire Analyzer to find valuable free agents
+5. Use the Trade Evaluator to analyze potential trades
+6. Use the Player Search to find and compare players

+## Performance Optimizations

+The application includes several performance optimizations:

+- **Vectorized operations** for faster data processing
+- **Parallel data fetching** using ThreadPoolExecutor
+- **Memory optimization** with appropriate data types
+- **Cached name stemming** to avoid redundant calculations
+- **Pre-computed lookups** for faster player matching

 ## Dependencies

 - streamlit
 - pandas
+- numpy
 - requests
 - nltk
 - unidecode
 - pytz
+- concurrent.futures

 ## License